meirelesff/siconvr/README.md

 ## Installing

-Install the package from using:
+Install the package from CRAN using:

 ``` r
 install.packages("siconvr")